Ecwid/ecwid-api-docs/includes/_startersite.md

 Field | Type | Description
 ----- | ---- | -----------
-coverTitle | string | The main title displayed on top of cover image coverSubtitle | string | Subtitle displayed under the `coverTitle` whyusTitle | string | Title for "Why us?" section
+coverImageUrl | string | URL to the main image, displayed in background when starter site is opened. coverImageThumbnail | base64 | Thumbnail cover image. coverImageMobileUrl | string | URL to the main image, displayed in background when starter site is opened on mobiles. coverImageMobileThumbnail | base64 | Thumbnail cover image for mobile devices coverTitle | string | The main title displayed on top of cover image coverSubtitle | string | Subtitle displayed under the `coverTitle` whyusTitle | string | Title for "Why us?" section